-Significant Developments in Criminal Justice, Forensics, and Criminology
+Significant Developments in Criminal Justice History

 As ingrained as we might think the concepts of crime and punishment are in our society, the concepts of what crime is and how we respond to it have evolved significantly over the centuries.
 Some of the more interesting events in the history of criminology, criminal justice, and forensic science have occurred in civilizations across the globe, creating this timeline.

 Blood feuds were rampant from 8000 to about 4000 B.C.
 Farming communities developed in the Middle East, bringing groups of people closer together.
 This created land disputes and the increased potential for crimes to occur.

 Sumeria grew into the first known civilization in 3500 B.C., establishing the first city-states and governments to help settle disputes.

 The rise of the Roman Republic began in 509 B.C.
 The Roman military served as the primary law enforcers until about 500 A.D.
 Their presence in the streets of cities and villages became an effective crime prevention strategy.

 From 428 through 347 B.C., Greek philosopher Plato, a student of Socrates, introduced the concept that humans are inherently good.
 This would lay the groundwork for future Christian theology, and it would still influence views of crime and punishment centuries later.

 Aristotle, a student of Plato and tutor to Alexander the Great, greatly expounded on the study of science and scientific observation from 384 through 327 B.C, which would later influence forensics and crime investigations.